MARKET SNAPSHOT: U.S. Stock Futures Slide As Concerns Over Trump Grow

 "That's because this crisis will likely prevent Trump from pushing through the very policies -- like his huge infrastructure plans and generous tax cuts -- that fuelled much of the recent rally any time soon, undermining the basis for the current highs," he added.

-Tuesday's Comey claim comes just a day after the first reports that Trump had shared classified intelligence (http://www.marketwatch.com/story/trump-revealed-sensitive-intel-to-russians-us-officials-say-2017-05-15) with top Russian officials at a meeting last week.
+The New York Times report comes just a day after the first reports emerged that Trump had shared classified intelligence (http://www.marketwatch.com/story/trump-revealed-sensitive-intel-to-russians-us-officials-say-2017-05-15) with top Russian officials at a meeting last week.
 Also last week, Trump fired Comey in a move tied to the former FBI director's investigation into Russian connections in the president's circle.

 The probability of a Trump impeachment has gone up after the recent events, analysts noted, with bookmaker Paddy Power's odds reflecting a 33% chance it could happen.
 An impeachment requires the backing of two-thirds of the Republican-controlled Senate.